mpg-age-bioinformatics/shiny-histogram/README.md

 ```
 Make sure any installed libraries are added to the end of the [Dockerfile](https://github.com/mpg-age-bioinformatics/shiny/blob/master/Dockerfile) and that the respective changes are committed.

-Please make sure that all files downloaded by the user containt the version tag eg.:
+Please make sure that all files downloaded by the user contain the version tag eg.:
 ```R
     # specify the output file name
     filename = function(){